ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/workflow.md

 - Avoid merging commmits.
 (Always rebase when possible.)
 - Comment in the pull request on every change (rebase or new commits).
 This helps reviewers to be up to date with changes
 - Pull requests should fix a bug, add a feature or refactor.
+- Smaller pull requests are easier to review, faster to integrate.
+Use dependencies – split your work by pull request type or functional changes.
+Adding 3rd party driver ?
+Send it in a separate pull request and add it as a dependency to your pull request.

 If commits do not follow the above guidelines, we may request you modify the commit history (often to add more details to address _what_ and _why_ rather than _how_).